 Audit includes the NRCan Energy Audit and a Path to Net Zero Planning Report

-*NRCan Energy Audit - Fees range depending on the NRCan Service Organization but generally are about $500.00 for the initial visit and $200 for the follow-up visit.
+*NRCan Energy Audit - Fees range depending on the NRCan Service Organization but generally are about $550.00 for the initial visit and $250 for the follow-up visit.
 These open up a $600.00 NRCan grant for the energy audits and as of June 17th, 2022 a $40,000 no interest loan from NRCan for approved energy conservation and generation measures.
 Note: as of December 1st, 2020, the federal government rebates the NRCan Energy Audit (-$600.00) following successful completion of at least one measure.
 A follow-up visit is required to confirm a measure has been completed.
 Completion of the NRCan Energy Audits (initial and follow up visit) open up eligibility for up to an additional $5,000 in Greener Homes Grants and a $40,000 no interest loan for qualifing measures.

 - estimates the energy savings by recommended measure in dollars ($)

 - estimates the costs of the recommended measures in dollars ($)